 PrePass adheres to a strict data confidentiality policy and takes great steps to ensure that PrePass cannot be used to measure or monitor driver speeds when bypassing weigh stations.
 PrePass encourages adherence to the speed limit and all safety laws to ensure your own safety and that of the motoring public.

 Please see the PrePass Bypass Restrictions Brochure for each state’s bypass restrictions.
 Additionally, if you receive a red light signal or no signal and still bypass an open weigh station, you will be out of compliance and can be stopped and cited by law enforcement.
 Always follow your transponder signal to remain compliant.

-You must complete and send an original Florida Agricultural and Electronic Bill of Lading Pre-Clearance Program Application (Form DACS-01281, ref date 5/02) to PrePass.
-Copies or faxes are not accepted.
+You must complete and send a Florida Agricultural and Electronic Bill of Lading Pre-Clearance Program Application (Download it from the PrePass Resource Library) to PrePass.
+You can fax your completed and signed form to 1-866-437-2301, email it to firstname.lastname@example.org or mail it to PrePass Ag, 2500 South 3850 West, Suite C, West Valley City, UT 84120.
 PrePass will then submit these forms to the Florida Department of Agriculture and Consumer Services (FDACS) for approval.
-You will be notified of your approval status by mail.
+Florida will notify you directly of your approval status by mail.

 We provide PrePass transponders with no upfront cost.
 Depending on the service you have, you may have a nominal monthly tag fee added to your invoice.
 Transponders remain the property of PrePass, so if your transponder becomes damaged or lost, there may be a replacement fee of up to $100.

 All transponders no longer in service must be returned to PrePass.
 Make sure to insure each transponder for $100 and send them via a trackable method to the PrePass Customer Service Center at the following address: